koide3/small_gicp/docs/paper.md

 - Single-threaded `small_gicp::GICP` is about 2.4x faster than `pcl::GICP`, with the multi-threaded version showing better scalability.

 More details can be found at https://github.com/koide3/small_gicp/blob/master/BENCHMARK.md.

+# Future work

+The efficiency of nearest neighbor search significantly impacts the overall performance of point cloud registration.
+While small_gicp currently offers efficient and parallel implementations of KdTree and voxelmap, which are general and useful in many situations, there are other nearest neighbor search methods that can be more efficient under mild assumptions about the point cloud measurement model
+(e.g., projective search [@Serafin]).
+We plan to implement these alternative neighbor search algorithms to further enhance the speed of the point cloud registration process.
+The design of small_gicp, where nearest neighbor search and pose optimization are decoupled, facilitates the easy integration of these new search algorithms.

 # Acknowledgements